aws-solutions/qnabot-on-aws/README.md

 ## New features

+### Version 4.3.0
+Provides the ability to deploy QnABot components within VPC infrastructure via a new template named public-vpc-support.json.
+This template is made available for use as a separate installation mechanism.
+It is not the default template utilized in the public distribution buckets.
+Please take great care in deploying QnABot in VPC.
+The Elasticsearch Cluster becomes bound to the VPC as well as the Lambda's installed.
+The Elasticsearch cluster is no longer available outside of the VPC.
+All Lambdas are bound to the VPC to allow communication with the cluster.

+The following limitations exist:

+- A QnABot deployed within VPC can NOT be modified to operated in non-VPC.
+- A properly configured VPC with public/private subnets using proper Internet Gateway and Nat Gateway must be available.
+- Two private subnets must be specified as parameters for the CloudFormation template.
+- A Security Group allowing inbound port 443 from connections within the VPC CIDR block must be configured and specified as a parameter for the CloudFormation template.
+- The Kibana dashboard will only be available from clients that have access to the VPC.
+- The VPC must be configured to allow access to Lex, S3, Lambda, DynamoDB, Systems Manager (SSM Parameter Store), Kendra, and Comprehend.
+As more features are added to QnABot the required service access may increase.
+VPC Endpoints using PrivateLink is not required but may be used if available.

 ### Version 4.2.0
 - New Kendra FAQ support (Beta version) using the setting KENDRA_FAQ_INDEX.
 New menu item in Designer UI to export Questions as a Kendra FAQ.
 See revised Blog Post for details.
 - New GetSessionAttribute Handlebars helper to obtain session attribute.
 Works similar to lodash get().
 Will not through exception and will return a default value.